pentairiot/LambdaPage/README.md

 ```

 ### Usage
+Simple examples can be found in the (examples directory)[https://github.com/pentairiot/LambdaPage/tree/master/examples].

 A page is composed by one or more endpoints.
 Each endpoint should define a REST method, a path, and a function
 that will handle the request with that method and path.
 Endpoints can also optionally specify a content-type for
 the response payload, this defaults to `application/json` (static html pages should use `text/html;charset=utf-8`).